CBICA/DeepMRSeg/README.md

 DeepMRSeg is a Python-based package for MRI image segmentation.
 The package is developed and maintained by the [Center for Biomedical Image Computing and Analytics (CBICA)](https://www.cbica.upenn.edu/) at the University of Pennsylvania.
 As the name implies, main modules of DeepMRSeg are built upon Deep Learning models that perform a set of image segmentation steps on MRI scans.

 DeepMRSeg aims to provide users a ***robust***, ***accurate*** and ***user-friendly*** toolset for performing common segmentation tasks in neuroimaging.
-In order to meet these challenges, the development of DeepMRSeg was guided by following set of fundamental principles:
+In order to meet these challenges, the development of DeepMRSeg was guided by the following set of fundamental principles:

 * ***Efficient network architecture:*** DeepMRSeg uses a modified UNet architecture that combines an ensemble of learners for a robust segmentation  _[1]_.
 * ***Model repository with extensively trained models:*** We provide a set of pre-trained models for various segmentation tasks.
 We applied model training using ***_very large and diverse MRI datasets_*** with carefully curated and verified ground-truth labels.
 * ***Easy installation and application:*** Using a few simple commands, users can easily install DeepMRSeg on different platforms, download pre-trained models, and apply these models on their images.
+Most applications require no or minimal pre-processing; thus, users can directly apply them on raw scans.
-* ***Extensibility:*** DeepMRSeg is built using a generic network architecture and a software package that allows extending it with minimal efforts.
+* ***Extensibility:*** DeepMRSeg is built using a generic network architecture and a software package that allows extending it with minimal effort.
 The model repository will grow in the future with regular addition of new models and tasks.

 ## Supported Platforms
 We have tested DeepMRSeg on the following platforms: